Vuizur/add-stress-to-epub/README.md

 ### Similar projects

-* Someone who implemented a similar program (without grammar analysis AFAIK), but never published it: https://www.reddit.com/r/russian/comments/8akdm4/reading_and_the_problem_of_stress/

-* Russiangram, closed source, also performs a grammatical analysis, I don't know if it also uses Wiktionary or another data source: https://russiangram.com/.
-I did not benchmark mine against it, but in some cases mine seems to give better results, for example when копье is in prepositional case or also for the word дверном.
+* Russiangram/Morpher(https://russiangram.com/, https://morpher.ru/accentizer/), closed source and connected to a paid program, also performs a grammatical analysis, I don't know if it also uses Wiktionary or another data source.
+I did not benchmark mine thoroughly against it, but in some cases mine seems to give better results, for example when копье is in prepositional case or also for the word дверном.
+Maybe Russiangram has a larger vocabulary though.

-* https://morpher.ru/accentizer/, closed source and connected to a paid program, which is very similar to Russiangram and maybe was the inspiration for it
+* Someone who implemented a similar program (without grammar analysis), but never published it: https://www.reddit.com/r/russian/comments/8akdm4/reading_and_the_problem_of_stress/